 Background [the more important text that gives the background to this study]

 The ocean’s mean temperature is continuing to warm as a result of anthropogenic forcing of the climate system.
-This warming is also resulting in prolonged periods (≥5 days) of extreme temperatures (≥90th percentile)—called ‘marine heat waves’ (MHWs, sensu Hobday et al., 2016) or ‘extreme thermal events’—that have become more frequent, last longer, and are more intense in several objective statistical metrics that relate to their potential impact.
+This warming is also resulting in prolonged periods (≥5 days) of extreme temperatures (≥90th percentile)—called ‘marine heat waves’ (MHWs, sensu Hobday et al., 2016) or ‘extreme thermal events’—that have become more frequent, last longer, and are more intense that could lead to greater potential impacts.
 By definition, such events are infrequent enough for them not to contribute to the ocean’s mean thermal regime (the long-term climatology localised to a particular point on Earth).
-The episodic nature of their occurrence implies that organisms have not become physiologically adapted to tolerate the excessive heat impact of extreme thermal events, meaning that thermal pulses often exceed organismal thermal survival limits.
+The episodic nature of their occurrence implies that organisms have not become physiologically adapted to tolerate the excessive heat impact of extreme thermal events, meaning that thermal pulses often exceed the thermal survival limits of species.
 This has resulted in several well-documented catastrophic, large-scale reconfigurations of marine benthic ecosystems.
 As yet no permanent impact on pelagic ecosystems have been reported, raising questions around whether MHWs should be considered a threat to the world’s oceanic ecosystems.

-A recent analysis by Oliver et al. (2018) showed that “Hotspots of high intensity occurred in regions of large SST variability including the five [WBC] extension regions (+2–5 °C)…”.
+A recent analysis by Oliver et al. (2018) highlighted that the greatest “hotspots of high intensity occurred in regions of large SST variability including the five [WBC] extension regions (+2–5 °C)…”.
+Here we assess this hypothesis, by focusing in on these regions.

+This could provide insights into the mechanisms underlying the MHWs.

 However, the analysis outlined below shows that it is not the WBCs that manifest the extreme thermal events, but rather that climatologically colder regions that flank the mean current trajectory (as per Aviso+ ocean surface velocities) experience the thermal pulses when they receive meanders and rings that deviate from the ‘mean current’ path.

-This inquiry therefore undertakes an analysis of OISST and Aviso+ data to determine the drivers and/or mechanisms of MHWs that occur alongside the world’s five WBCs.

 Aims